-That Council note the two petitions from the community and the decision to retain the mop top trees in the redevelopment of the Mount Beauty central business area.
+That Council note the two petitions from the community and the decision to retain the mop top trees in the redevelopment of the Mount Beauty central business area and notes the works carried out recently.

 Two petitions were tabled at the April 2015 Council meeting in relation to retaining the mop top trees (Robinia pseudoacacia inermis) in the Mount Beauty central business area.